humanmade/altis-cloud/docs/database.md

 ### Versions

-The active version of MySQL supported by Altis is MySQL 5.7.
+The active version of MySQL supported by Altis is MySQL 8.0.

-Some older applications may also run MySQL 5.6.
-Contact Altis support to upgrade your MySQL version.

 (Note that environments run using Amazon Aurora, which is MySQL-compatible but [may differ from standard MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraMySQL.CompareMySQL57.html).)